MatthewMckee4/course-notes/notes/year_4/computing_science/functional_programming/notes.typ

 Haskell can infer a type for most expressions, but it is good practice to add in a type signature for top-level functions.

-*Evaluation in Imperitive vs Functional Languages*
+*Evaluation in Imperative vs Functional Languages*

 Imperative languages we have program counter, call stack, state.
 We record our current position in the program.